knipknap/better-tool-library/README.md

 ## Installation via the FreeCAD addon manager

+Better Tool Library (BTL) is compatible with FreeCAD 0.19 and 0.21.

 - Open FreeCAD
 - Go to *Edit -> Preferences -> Addon Manager*
 - Click "+"